 Problems with thinking, learning and planning

-Around half of people with MS have problems with thinking, learning and planning (known as cognitive dysfunction) in the early stages of the disease.
+Around half of people with MS have problems with thinking, learning and planning (known as cognitive dysfunction).
 They may experience:

 - problems understanding and using language